octimos37/AnimalWorldApp/README.md

 # Animal World App

-The application helps children learn about animals on the planet according to a scientific basis.
+The application helps children learn about animals on earth according to a scientific basis.